hwangcc23/p4bisect/README.md

 7. Repeat the step 6 until a revision which the bug is introduced is found.

 8. Can enter 's' to switching between "p4 labels" view and "p4 changes" view.

+[Todo]:

+1. Support the script function similar to 'git bisect run'
+2. Support dynamically change the revision range to bisect